 - A variant of the "I'm saving my game" person has also been in both the second and third generations of Pokémon games, though in the fourth generation they do try to keep in-character by explaining it as writing down your data in a journal.
 This all makes more sense in the Japanese versions of the games, where the "Save" command has always been known as "Report".

 - There are several pairs of NPCs in various locations who claim to be trading their Pokémon while holding Game Boys.

-- Even your mom has to teach you how to run: at the start of the games, she gets you a pair of "running shoes" which... include their own manual!
+- In most games, your mother teaches you how to run: at the start of the games, she gets you a pair of "running shoes" which include their own manual!
 Naturally, your mom proceeds to "read the instructions".

 - Tales of Phantasia has several NPCs who keep mentioning D-Pad combinations to use when a certain item has been found and much more general instructions on how use Rheiards.

 - Tales of Vesperia and Tales of Graces both subvert this, doing away with immersion-breaking tutorials because all of the characters involved are seasoned warriors (and in Vesperia, everyone except Yuri and Karol are some variety of Magic Knight, leading to homogenized movesets.)
 Game controls are instead explained through on-screen hot tips during or after battles.

 - Nearly averted in The Misadventures Of Tron Bonne.
 Tron goes to great lengths to explain the mechanics one of the game modes in almost believable in-universe terms to one of the Servbots, and then reassures him that he can press START to retry if he doesn't understand.